 Education should start with the diploma obtained at the end of secondary education.
 Include examination grades giving dates of attendance, study emphases, diplomas and degrees.
 State additional courses and training.
-Include honors and awards, as well as educational qualifications, trade or recreational courses done part time or full time, internships and membership in professional organizations.
+Include honours and awards, as well as educational qualifications, trade or recreational courses, did part-time or full time, internships and membership in professional organizations.

 Practical experience is considered very important - whether you worked part-time or full-time.
 List responsibilities you had in each job with starting and leaving dates, their locations and your titles - emphasizing areas relevant to the position for which you are applying.
 Include apprenticeships and university projects.
 Where possible, mention the number of employees for which you were responsible.

-Males should clearly indicate on Greece CV whether they have fulfilled military service
+Males should clearly indicate on Greek CV whether they have fulfilled military service

 Leisure activities are optional, but much appreciated.

-Finally write on your CV “References will be available on an interview”.
+Finally, write on your CV “References will be available in an interview”.
 It is best to avoid putting job references on your CV unless you have been specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.